cloudflare/cloudflare-docs/content/email-routing/get-started/email-addresses.md

 2. Go to **Email** > **Routes**.
 3. In **Custom addresses**, identify the rule you want to pause, and toggle the status button to **Disabled**.

 Your email rule is now disabled and will not forward emails to a destination address.
-You will have to toggle the status button to **Active** for this rule to forward emails again.
+To forward emails again, toggle the rule status button to **Active**.

 ### Edit custom addresses